 Getting Started

-To find your API key, log in to your Bloomerang CRM account and click the user avatar in the top right of the screen.
-Then, click My profile.
+Click the user avatar in the top right of the screen.

 Scroll down to API Keys v2.0, and click Generate to create a new API Key to connect your Bloomerang CRM database to Bloomerang Fundraising.

-Please note: The API Key must be generated by an admin user of your CRM.
+Note: The API Key must be generated by an admin user of your CRM.
 If you're not an admin, you'll need a user with admin permissions to generate the key for you.

-Give your new API Key a name and then click Generate again.
+Give your new API key a name.

 Copy your new API Key from the table.

-Locate the Bloomerang CRM tile in the CRM section and click Connect.
+On the Bloomerang CRM tile, click Connect.

 General Settings

 You’ll be taken to a screen where you can configure your settings.
+Settings are organized into tabs along the left side of the page.

 Settings are organized into tabs along the left side of the page.
 You'll be prompted to Save after you make changes on a tab.

-IMPORTANT: The date you set aligns with the transaction dates you'll be exporting.
-If you set the date to today, only transactions from today and future dates will be exported.
+Important: The date you set aligns with the transaction dates you'll be exporting.
+If you set the date to today, only transactions from today and future dates will be exported.Export Data Ending On.
+Set a date to end exports from the integration.
+If you want the integration to export indefinitely, leave this date blank.

-Beneath the Frequency drop-down is the Maximum Transactions field.
-This required field specifies the maximum number of transactions Bloomerang Fundraising will export to the integration at a single time.
-The default setting is to export a maximum of 100 transactions.
-You can adjust this number higher or lower, but the number field cannot be blank.
+Note: If you choose daily exports, you can set the time (Eastern) for the export to occur.Maximum Transactions (required).
+This parameter specifies the maximum number of transactions Bloomerang Fundraising exports to the integration at a single time.
+The default number is 100 transactions.
+You can adjust this number lower or higher, but the number field cannot be blank.

 Export Settings